quasarframework/quasar/docs/src/pages/start/upgrade-guide/upgrade-guide.md

 | zh-hans | zh-CN |
 | zh-hant | zh-TW |

-If you have configured a default Quasar language pack in your quasar.config.js, then you need to edit it:
+If you have configured a default Quasar language pack in your `/quasar.config` file, then you need to edit it:

 ```js
 // old way